shafiquejamal/easyframes/README.txt

 sec                           0.818182  0.000000  0.000000  0.818182          100   0.00000    0.00000    100              50    0    0.00000       9.09091   0.00000   0.00000    9.09091
 total                         1.636364  1.227273  6.136364  9.000000          NaN       NaN        NaN    NaN             100  100  100.00000      18.18182  13.63636  68.18182  100.00000
 ```
+There might be more, just have a look at the code (which I need to document better, but hopefully the variable names are helpful).
+Enjoy!